 Likewise, ragchews, if any, (again unknown in Mil.
 Comm.
 Ops.), may be short, however, a very friendly QSO's to be sure!

-Professionally, NX3L is employed by the Boeing Co. as a Logistics / Spares Engineer, supporting the U.S. Army's CH-47 Chinook helicopter, as well as International Military operators located in the U.K., Canada, Italy, Spain, the Netherlands, Greece, Egypt, the U.A.E., Japan, Singapore and Austraila.
+Professionally, NX3L is employed by the Boeing Co. as a Logistics / Spares Engineer, where he supports the U.S. Army's CH-47 Chinook helicopter for Military operators located in the U.K., Canada, Italy, Spain, the Netherlands, Greece, Egypt, the U.A.E., Japan, South Korea, India, Turkey, Singapore and Austraila.

 Sorry, I never get involved with "green stamps" or S.A.S.E.'s, regardless, I will mail a QSL card to most of the stations I work, and prefer the same in return, however, if you would rather respond via electronic (eQSL), or the ARRL Incoming QSO Bureau, that would certainly be fine.